Hand taps credit card against pay terminal in clothing store.

 How much are credit card processing fees?

 When it comes to credit card processing fees, there’s no set amount.
-Fees largely depend on credit card issuers, payment processors, and payment networks.
+Fees depend on the credit card issuer, payment processor, and payment network.
 Another contributing factor is which issuers the merchant accepts payments from.
-Network and processor fees vary by provider and may affect the merchant’s bottom line.
+Network and processor fees vary by provider and may affect the merchant’s profits.

 Credit card processing fees impact both vendors and customers, but most merchants account for them when setting prices.
 If you shop in a state that doesn’t allow credit card surcharges, you may be able to dispute a credit card surcharge that a merchant adds to your bill.